Overview

 Introduction to Social Science

-The Social Science degree program at Manchester Community College provides solid theoretical and practical foundation in the social sciences to facilitate discovery and exploration of academic interests within the field and prepare students for transfer to baccalaureate programs.
-The coursework completed at Manchester Community College will serve as the entry point to a career pathway in fields such as politics, government, law enforcement, or education.
+The Social Science degree program at Manchester Community College provides a solid theoretical and practical foundation in the social sciences.
+You will discover and explore academic interests within the field and be prepared for transfer to a 4-year degree program.
+Coursework at MCC will prepare you for entry-level positions in fields including politics, government, law enforcement and education.

 Course Sequencing